The recipe edited on Aug 1, 2020.

 Deep-fried with flour is a crispy and golden brown color.
 The coating is fluffy and getting moist over time.
 If you don’t eat immediately after cooking, such as for a pot rack party, flour is better than potato starch only.

 Let’s take advantage of both!
 Lightly apply the flour and then overlay the potato starch.
-Wheat flour holds the umami flavor, and potato starch adds a crispy texture.
+Wheat flour keeps the umami flavor inside the meat, and potato starch adds a crispy texture.

 I think it is easy to get corn starch for you (and also a reasonable price) so you can use corn starch instead of potato starch.